-Professor Deborah Greaves
+Professor Deborah Greaves OBE

 Head of School

-School of Engineering (Faculty of Science & Engineering)
+School of Engineering, Computing and Mathematics (Faculty of Science and Engineering)

-Interim Head of the School of Engineering
+Head of the School of Engineering, Computing and Mathematics

 Member of the COAST Engineering Research Group